Chart Color Schemes

 Employment

-Central Highlands - East has a balanced workforce with both white and blue collar jobs, particularly strong in manufacturing and industrial sectors.
-Its unemployment rate was 8.9% last year, with an estimated employment growth of 2.5%.
+Central Highlands - East has a diverse workforce with both white and blue collar jobs, particularly in manufacturing and industrial sectors.
+The unemployment rate was 8.9% as of June 2025.

-Health care & social assistance has limited presence, with only 5.0% employment compared to the regional average of 16.1%.
-The worker-to-resident ratio was 0.9 at the Census, indicating substantial local employment opportunities.
-In the past year, employment increased by 2.5%, while labour force grew by 4.7%, causing unemployment to rise by 2.0 percentage points.
-This contrasts with Rest of Qld where employment rose by 1.8%, labour force grew by 2.0%, and unemployment rose by only 0.2 percentage points.
-State-level data from Sep-25 shows Queensland's employment contracted by 0.23% (losing 8,070 jobs), with the state unemployment rate at 4.2%.
-Nationally, the unemployment rate was 4.5%, and employment growth was 0.26%.
-Jobs and Skills Australia forecasts national employment to grow by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Central Highlands - East's employment mix suggests local growth of approximately 4.2% over five years and 10.4% over ten years, though these are simple extrapolations for illustrative purposes only.
+Mining has a significant presence, with an employment share 9.4 times the regional level.
+Conversely, health care & social assistance shows lower representation at 5.0% versus the regional average of 16.1%.
+The worker-to-resident ratio is substantial at 0.9.
+Over the past year, employment increased by 2.5%, while labour force grew by 4.7%, leading to a rise in unemployment rate by 2.0 percentage points.
+In contrast, Rest of Qld saw employment rise by 1.8%, labour force grow by 2.0%, and unemployment increase by 0.2 percentage points.
+National employment forecasts from Jobs and Skills Australia (May 2025) suggest national growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Central Highlands - East's employment mix, local growth is estimated at approximately 4.2% over five years and 10.4% over ten years.

 Frequently Asked Questions - Employment